-- 7.1 Elections for positions that begin September 1 shall take place at a Spring Semester faculty and professional staff meeting, but elections to fill unexpired terms shall be held whenever they are needed.
-If an election is delayed, the incumbent shall continue in office until a successor is elected.
-(Faculty Senate Bylaws Section 2.9). - 7.2 Notice.
+- 7.2 Notice.
 Notice of a pending election shall be included on the agenda of the meeting when the election is to be held.
 The slate proposed by the Executive Council shall accompany the agenda that contains the call for an election. - 7.3 Preparation of the slate.
 The slate for any election will be prepared by the Executive Council.
 It shall contain at least one nominee for each vacancy and additional nominations shall be received from the floor.
-Permission must be obtained in advance from each nominee whose name is presented. - 7.4 The call to the meeting by the Faculty Secretary shall specify if an election shall be open to all faculty or restricted to a special faculty such as the Graduate faculty. - 7.5 If there is only one nominee for a vacancy, the election of that individual will be approved by voice vote of the faculty.
+Permission must be obtained in advance from each nominee whose name is presented. - 7.4 The call to the meeting by the Faculty Secretary shall specify if an election shall be in-person or electronic, or open to all faculty or restricted to a special faculty such as the Graduate faculty. - 7.5 If there is only one nominee for a vacancy, the election of that individual will be approved by voice vote of the faculty.
 If there is more than one nominee, voting will be by secret ballot.
 Tellers from the Bylaws and Review Committee will count the ballots and report the results to the Dean with tallies.
 The Dean will report the results but not the tallies to the faculty.